Associate Professor

 College of Nursing and Health Sciences

-Leveraging the Registry of Senior Australians (ROSA)' databases, he also investigates older individuals' interactions with healthcare systems, analyzing aged care and healthcare costs to inform national policies.
-With a notable portfolio of over 90 publications and five research reports, including contributions to the Royal Commission into Aged Care Quality and Safety, he has secured substantial Category A grant funding, exceeding $7 million.
-Dr. Khadka's work significantly influences aged care practices and policies in Australia.
+Leveraging the Registry of Senior Australians (ROSA) databases, he investigates older individuals' interactions with healthcare systems, analysing aged care and healthcare costs to inform national policies.
+With a notable portfolio of over 110 peer-reviewed publications and five research reports, including contributions to the Royal Commission into Aged Care Quality and Safety, he has secured more than $7 million in Category A grant funding.
+Dr. Khadka’s work continues to shape health and aged care practices and policies in Australia.

 School of Optometry and Vision Sciences, Cardiff University, UK